Laidlaw Scholarship Programme

 The Laidlaw Scholarship builds on Lord Laidlaws inspiring vision to better equip students with the skills to help them succeed and flourish in the workplace and beyond.
 The scholarship comprises two main elements: leadership development and a research project.

-A fundamental element of the scholarship is to provide students with the knowledge and skills vital to becoming future leaders in their chosen fields.
-Laidlaw Scholars will attend a number of leadership development activities resulting in a leadership qualification award by the Chartered Management Institute.
+One element of the scholarship is to provide students with the knowledge and skills vital to becoming future leaders in their chosen fields.
+Laidlaw Scholars will attend a number of leadership development activities during their time as a scholar.

 - Exploring personal values and preferences

 - Research methods and project management